obonaventure/cnp3/book/network/network.rst

 The first BGP attribute that is used to rank BGP routes is the `local-preference` (local-pref) attribute.
 This attribute is an unsigned integer that is attached to each BGP route received over an eBGP session by the associated import filter.

 When comparing routes towards the same destination prefix, a BGP router always prefers the routes with the highest `local-pref`.
-If the BGP router knows several routes with the same `local-pref`, it will prefer among the routes having this `local-pref` the ones with the shortest AS-Path.
+If the BGP router knows several routes with the same `local-pref`, it prefers among the routes having this `local-pref` the ones with the shortest AS-Path.

 The `local-pref` attribute is often used to prefer some routes over others.
 This attribute is always present inside `BGP Updates` exchanged over `iBGP sessions`, but never present in the messages exchanged over `eBGP sessions`.